 On your control descriptions you will find the time at which courses close.
 Make sure you are back before then, even if you don't complete the whole course, so that the controls can be collected in.
 When you have punched the last control on your course either follow the tapes or navigate the short distance to the finish.
 Here you will find a final electronic control at which to register your finish time.
 From the finish, follow the tapes back to the download tent in the car park.

 The golden rule of orienteering is that you must report to the download tent whether or not you complete your course.
 If you don't, the organisers will spend hours out in the forest looking for you after the event has ended.

 At download, your split times that are recorded on your electronic card will be downloaded onto a computer, and you will be given a printout showing your split time between each control and total time overall.
-Nearby you will find a 'washing line' or board with other competitors results on, as well as somewhere where you can help yourself to a well-earned cup of squash.
-Most clubs now publish their event results on their websites.
+Most clubs now publish their event results on their websites later the same day.

 If you enjoyed your first orienteering event, you might like to take part in some more.
-Look around in the car park for leaflets advertising forthcoming events and take any that look interesting.
-Talk to the club officials and ask them about forthcoming events.
 Use the links from the SOC website to find out about clubs in your area and other orienteering events.
 You might even decide you want to become a club member.
-The SOC website has information on how to become a member.
+The website has information on how to become a member.
 If you require more information in general about orienteering in general, the British Orienteering website is a good starting point.